Sabaneak/Machine-Learning-Summer-Group-2021/README.md

 Please use bitsmail to open the drive link. https://drive.google.com/drive/folders/1zIm5DiSFhsGo-HuvGRLXAH629zxR4K29?usp=sharing

-Next, we’ll be dealing with one of the most useful libraries for ML ...numpy or numerical python in short.
 Happy Learning!

 Update:

 7th July, 2021: NumPy Material and Practise Notebooks updated in the repo.

 8th July, 2021: NumPy Assignment uploaded in the NumPy folder {Deadline : 10th July, 11:59 pm} .
 Solution to the NumPy practise questions uploaded as well.